It’s a new year and while I love setting goals, I don’t particularly tie them to this month. They happen for me throughout the year.

 And not only am I kicking off a new language, but I’m also starting a new project — Language Conqueror.

-It’s a course I’m putting together with my friend Caitlin Sacasas of 5 Minute Japanese.
-And each month, we highlight a new topic to help you learn a new language through passion-driven learning.
+It’s a course I’m putting together and each month, we highlight a new topic to help you learn a new language through passion-driven learning.
 You can learn more, get a feel for our teaching style, and download our free PDF here:

 And, not only did we launch Language Conqueror, but we also launched… Snack-Sized Language!